 Furthermore, we make an effort to correlate these events with curricula being taught in classrooms and involving the High School’s Student Outcomes in ASB’s day-to-day conduct and holding of events.
 For instance, one way in which the Student Outcomes of “Involved Citizens” and “Adaptable Problem Solvers” are implemented is by publicizing current global issues and presenting feasible options to the school in order to help solve these problems, such as placing donation boxes in every classroom or advertising an array of volunteering opportunities for students to participate in.

 Student Council holds three Blood Drives a year in which students, staff, and the community are invited to participate.
 Donors must be at least 17 years of age or 16 years of age with parental consent, weigh at least 110 pounds, not have donated blood in the last 60 days, have not received any new body modifications in the last 12 months and be in good health.
 Blood Drives take place from 8:00 AM to 1:00 PM in the High School Gym.
-For more information, contact the ASB Advisor.
+For more information, contact the Dr. Carlos Valverde, ASB Director.